Mr-Destructive/techstructive-blog/_posts/2021-07-21-Vim-Registers.md

 ## Conclusion

 ![vimregistertable.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1626953924487/2bPqejVkT.png)
 The above chart is quite simple to remember if you are really into making Vim for complex projects and even for staying productive in Vim editor.
-Hope you find it interesting and easy to remeber.
+Hope you find it interesting and easy to remember.
 This was a small introduction to Vim-registers but is a small topic with extensive usage and skill-dependent concept.
 Vim is already a customizable editor, registers add an extra dimension to its customizability in editing and programming.
 Thank you for listening to me.
 Happy Coding :)

 **References** :